Welcome to this guide on what things to do in Minca, Colombia.

-I think I walked past this place at least two or three times without noticing!
+I walked past this place at least three times without noticing it!
 As a cacao lover, this for me was like an oasis within a paradise.

 Inside you’ll instantly connect with the owner who is not afraid to tell you everything about his products.

 Known locally as Mr. Kakaw this initiative has been set up to inform visitors to Minca about the story of organic Cacao in the local area and beyond.
-You can also get coffee and food here.
+You can also get some good Colombian coffee and food here.